Shounmay/MartDashX/Contribution.md

 1. **Fork the Repository:** Start by forking the MartDashX repository to your GitHub account.
 This will create a copy of the project under your account, allowing you to work on changes without affecting the main project.

-2. **Clone the Repository:** Next, clone your forked repository to your local development environment using the following command:
+2. **Clone the Repository:** Next, clone your forked repository to your local development environment.

 3. **Create a New Branch:** Create a new branch for your contribution with a descriptive name.
 For example: